lwilson/ai-radiologist/README.md

+# This is my fork of dellemc-hpc-ai's repo

 # AI Radiologist

 This is an implementation of CheXNet model which is a 121 layer convolutional neural network model(DenseNet121).
 The model helps to identify one or more thoracic pathologies from the 14 different diagnosis identified in the ChestXray14 frontal chest x-ray training data.
 Here, we also provide a way to perform distributed training across multiple nodes with the help of horovod.